DemianWSE/FakeBridgesWaypoints/README.md

 3 License
 =========

-ISR Style Waypoints is licensed under the GNU General Public License version 2.
+Fake Bridges Waypoints is licensed under the GNU General Public License version 2.

 This program is free software; you can redistribute it and/or modify it